 At Massage Derby we use an array of treatment techniques

-Deep Tissue Massage – A traditional yet powerful method of affecting the fluid balance and the tone of your painful muscles and tendons.
+Deep Tissue Massage – A traditional yet powerful method of affecting the fluid balance, network of knots, and the tone of your painful muscles and tendons.

 Inhibition – A proven method that works in one of two ways: it briefly restricts your blood supply and stimulates your body’s healing mechanism, or discourages your motor nerves from firing so frequently.

 PNF/MET – Here your own strength is used to relax and lengthen tight muscles.
 After a short phase of muscular contraction, there is a window of opportunity where the therapist can passively lengthen your tight or contracted muscle.
 This contraction-relaxation does not occur naturally in day-to-day living.

 Articulation – Your joints are gently moved to stimulate the absorption of synovial fluid which feeds your restricted or damaged joints.
 If your joints are not moving properly then they will suffer from reduced nutrition.

 Manipulations/HVTs – These techniques are direct joint adjustments that allow the muscles around your spine or joint to relax, thereby allowing a proper supply of blood to enter the joint.
 These high-speed, low-distance thrusts often create a pop or a crack that is completely normal and considered healthy when used appropriately.
 Often considered to be the main therapeutic tool of chiropractors, these are effective methods but are all the more effective when combined with articulation and massage.